b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/EST Prep.md

 Objective: Explain the purpose and structure of file systems

-Describe Microsoft file structures
+Objective: Describe Microsoft file structures

-Explain the structure of NTFS disks
+Objective: Explain the structure of NTFS disks

-List some options for decrypting drives encrypted with whole disk encryption
+Objective: List some options for decrypting drives encrypted with whole disk encryption

-Explain how the Windows Registry works
+Objective: Explain how the Windows Registry works

-Describe Microsoft startup tasks
+Objective: Describe Microsoft startup tasks

-Explain the purpose of a virtual machine
+Objective: Explain the purpose of a virtual machine